310mc/https-310mc.github.io-tl/source/_posts/other/ryuseitai_album.md

 {% img /img/es/ryuseitaialbum/day3_1.jpg %}

-{% bubble Shinobu %}
+{% bubble Shinobu v2 %}
 This is Ryuseitai’s Ryusei Yellow, Sengoku Shinobu!

-The long-awaited Ryuseitai Album will be on sale in two days from now~♪
+The long-awaited album for Ryuseitai will be on sale in two days~♪

 The album contains my own solo!

-It is a song filled with everything ninja-like, so I would be very happy to know if I was able to convey the beauty of ninjas to you!
+It's a song filled with everything related to ninjas, so I would be very happy to know if I was able to convey the beauty of ninjas to you!

 Also, each of our solos are unique in their own way.

-The album has all our songs up until now as well as a new unit song, so I hope you find a song you love!
+The album has all our songs up until now, as well as a new unit song, so I do hope you find a song you love!

 This has been Sengoku Shinobu!
-Look forward to tomorrow~☆
+Do look forward to tomorrow~☆
 {% endbubble %}

 ### Day 4